 Landis helps students decide on a testing plan, including when to register and recommendations for the best ways to prepare for the SAT and ACT.

-After the test, it can be difficult to decide whether or not to submit a test score (including AP scores) to each specific school on a student’s list.
+After the test, it can be challenging to decide whether or not to submit a test score (including AP scores) to each specific school on a student’s list.
 Landis helps students make this tough judgment call by researching each school’s academic profile to ensure that if they submit their scores, they will help, and not hurt, their chances.

 5. A college consultant will assist with brainstorming, planning, and editing essays and supplemental questions.